xenify-io/litepaper/README.md

 # ◽️ Tokenomics

-Xenify's innovative tokenomics design prioritizes a fair and sustainable distribution model, which rewards users for actively engaging within its ecosystem.
-The XNF token, capped at a total supply of 21 million, serves as the central incentive for users who participate in diverse platform activities such as token burning, swapping, and interacting with various components of the Xenify ecosystem.
+Xenify's innovative tokenomics design prioritizes a fair and sustainable distribution model, rewarding users for actively engaging within its ecosystem.
+The XNF token, capped at a total supply of 21 million, serves as the central incentive for users who participate in diverse platform activities, such as token burning and swapping, while interacting with various components of the Xenify ecosystem.

 ### ◽️ Token Supply and Distribution